In this Article:01: What is the prostate and where is it found?02: What are the signs of prostate cancer?03: How is prostate cancer treated?

 The prostate is a gland that is only found in men, and sits underneath the bladder and surrounds the urethra (the tube that men ejaculate and urinate through).
 The prostate is about the size of a walnut – however, as you age, it can grow bigger.

-Men aged over 50 and with a family history of prostate cancer are at a higher risk of developing prostate cancer.
+Men aged over 50 and with a family history of prostate cancer are at a higher risk of developing the condition.
 Black men are also at a higher risk.
-Staying a healthy weight, keeping active and eating a balanced diet could all help to reduce your risk of developing it.
+Staying a healthy weight, keeping active, and eating a balanced diet could all help to reduce your risk of developing it.

-Prostate cancer happens where there is an uncontrolled growth of cells within the prostate.
+Prostate cancer happens when there is an uncontrolled growth of cells within the prostate.
 Some forms of prostate cancer grow very slowly, and these may not cause many, or even any, problems.
-However some forms of the cancer can spread to other parts of the body.
+However, some forms can spread to other parts of the body.

 Treatment options vary from ongoing monitoring of the prostate to treatment with chemo- or radiotherapy to radical surgery to remove the prostate.
 Monitoring the prostate can be done via the Prostate Specific Antigen (PSA) blood test.
-This can help to detect changes in the size in the prostate, but is not specific for cancer.
+This can help to detect changes in the size of the prostate, but does not specifically screen for cancer.

 If you have been diagnosed with prostate or any other form of cancer, you are not alone; your GP can offer support and your hospital will have specialist nurses to talk to.

 Charities like Prostate Cancer UK and Macmillan will support you and your family through your treatment.